Shub64/library-management/README.md

 # library-management
-a web page for library management system having various operations
+a web page for library management system having various operations using django and mysql database